HaakonME/moodle-booktool_importepub/README.md

-# Lucimoo EPUB import/export add-ons for the Moodle book module
+# Lucimoo EPUB import/export plugins for the Moodle book module

-Lucimoo consists of two add-ons for the Moodle book module:
+Lucimoo consists of two plugins for the Moodle book module:

-*   The "importepub" add-on provides functionality to import content from EPUB ebooks into book module books.
+*   The "importepub" plugin provides functionality to import content from EPUB ebooks into book module books.

-*   The "exportepub" add-on provides functionality to export book module books as EPUB ebooks.
+*   The "exportepub" plugin provides functionality to export book module books as EPUB ebooks.

 ## Requirements

-The book module is included in Moodle 2.3 and later, and by default these add-ons can only be installed in these versions of Moodle.
-If you use Moodle 2.0-2.2 and have manually installed the book module and want to use these add-ons, you must remove the line "$plugin->requires = 2012062500;" from the files "importepub/version.php" and "exportepub/version.php" before they can be installed.
+The book module is included in Moodle 2.3 and later, and by default these plugins can only be installed in these versions of Moodle.
+If you use Moodle 2.0-2.2 and have manually installed the book module and want to use these plugins, you must remove the line "$plugin->requires = 2012062500;" from the files "importepub/version.php" and "exportepub/version.php" before they can be installed.